To gain and retain export market access by designing and testing new evidence-based protocols and standards.

 For example, we are developing harmonised risk-based platforms for biosecurity, food safety and food quality credentials.

-The Trusted Agrifood Exports Mission is a partnership between CSIRO, the Department of Agriculture, Water and the Environment and Meat & Livestock Australia to digitally transform Australia’s agrifood supply chain and grow export premiums across commodities.
+The Trusted Agrifood Exports Mission is a partnership between CSIRO, the Department of Agriculture, Fisheries and Forestry, and Meat & Livestock Australia to digitally transform Australia’s agrifood supply chain and grow export premiums across commodities.

 We are also working with collaborators across industry, the research sector and government on key projects to reach our goal.